-Yes exactly.
+Yes, exactly.
 This is very important.
 Besides the radiation dose for the patient we are also investigating radiation exposure for the surgeon.
 Ideally radiation dose must be reduced for the urologist, too.

-Furthermore we will have trials when

-it comes to different interventions, like stone therapy, catheter placement in the kidney-urinary bladder and reconstructions of the urinary tract.
-Another important topic is the imaging of pathologies referring to a better detection along with interventions of carcinomas in the upper urinary tract.
-If you look at cost effectiveness measuring radiation dose will not appear.
-Not for the doctor, nor the patient.
-However if you can avoid second treatments due to optimized procedures then it is definitely one factor to improve cost effectiveness and also patient satisfaction.
-For our understanding the patient is clearly in the focus.

-We are an university hospital, therefore it is our responsibility to calculate risks and benefits before introducing new technologies worldwide.
+Furthermore, we will have trials for the different interventions, like stone therapy, catheter placement in the kidney-urinary bladder and reconstructions of the urinary tract.

+Another important topic is the imaging of pathologies with respect to better detection along with interventions of carcinomas in the upper urinary tract.
+If you look at cost-effectiveness, measuring radiation dose does not appear.
+Not for the doctor or the patient.
+However, if you can avoid second treatments through optimized procedures, then it is definitely one factor in improving cost-effectiveness as well as patient satisfaction.
+The way we see it, the patient is clearly in the focus.
+We are a university hospital, therefore it is our responsibility to calculate risks and benefits before introducing new technologies worldwide.

-The whole world is covered with DaVinci systems for cancer surgery in urology.
-Here we missed to collect good prospective scientific data.
+The whole world is covered with da Vinci® systems for cancer surgery in urology.
+Here we missed collecting good prospective scientific data.
 Now there are many patients who want to be taken care of.

 What is your vision in general?
-You mentioned an MRI system in the OR and just now the DaVinci system which is a minimal invasive surgical robot.
-Where do you see imaging in a few vears?
+You mentioned an MRI system in the OR and just now the da Vinci system, which is a minimally invasive surgical robot.
+Where do you see imaging in a few years?

-With a very thorough view on radiation dose.I see a quick, uncomplicated interventional imaging X-ray system with 3D reconstruction possibilities, with individualized radiation dose in regard to special interventions for the individual patient.
-It should be the goal to have customized low radiation programs for standard procedures.
+With a very thorough view on radiation dose.
+I see a quick, uncomplicated interventional imaging X-ray system with 3D reconstruction possibilities, with individualized radiation dose in regard to special interventions for the individual patient.
+The goal should be to have customized low radiation programs for standard procedures.